rogerhub/cobalt-blue/readme.txt

 Until the theme gets accepted on the WordPress Theme Repository, you can contact me by opening an issue on GitHub. (rogerhub/cobalt-blue-wordpress)

 ###### Changelog ######
+= 1.5 =
+* Changed credit text per suggestion

+= 1.4 =
+* Removed "wordpress" from the name of the theme

 = 1.3 =
 * Added a readme.txt